 once the Council has received the evidence requested pursuant to clause 11.2(a), it shall review the evidence and verify the accuracy of the evidence; and

-the Council shall make a payment to the Applicant in respect of the claim within 30 days of the Grant Claim Date provided it is satisfied as to this verification exercise.
+the Council shall make a payment to the Applicant in respect of the claim within thirty (30) days of the Grant Claim Date provided it is satisfied as to this verification exercise.

 Notwithstanding clause 11.2, the Applicant shall provide to the Council such invoices and evidence of defrayal as requested by the Council at its absolute discretion.